posthtml/posthtml-loader/README.md

 The posthtml loader must be used with at least one other loader in order to integrate with webpack correctly.
 For most use cases, the [html-loader](https://github.com/webpack/html-loader) is recommended.
 If you want to export the html string directly for use in javascript or webpack plugins, we recommend the [source-loader](https://github.com/static-dev/source-loader).
 Whichever loader you choose, it should be the first loader, followed by posthtml, as you will see in the examples below.

 Options can be passed through a `posthtml` option directly on the webpack config object.
 It accepts an array, an object, or a function that returns an array or object.
 If it's an array, it should contain plugins.
-If it's an object, it can contain a `defaults` key, which is an array of plugins.
+If it's an object, it can contain a `plugins` key, which is an array of plugins and an optional `parser` key which allows you to pass in a custom parser.
 Any other key will apply to the `pack` querystring parameter, documented below.

 Basic configuration example: